ktenzin1/CIS4400_OTC/README.md

 Weakness: Data availability, large dataset

 5)	Methods
-In this section, we will highlight some of the key tools and elements of our tech stack that we will be using for this project.
-As we learn and build upon our skills during this program, we hope to add additional tools to this section and improve upon some of our initial assumptions.
+In this section, we will highlight some of the key tools and elements of our tech stack that we used for this project.

 - Utilized Google Collab as a code editor​